Kroc/v80/release/readme.txt

 |   .w  -32768              ; = $8000 %1000000000000000 or +32768
 |   .w  -32769              ; = $7FFF $0111111111111111 or +32767!

+Character literals produce the character code of the character following the sigil:

+|   .b  'a                  ; $61 in ASCII
+|   .b  'A                  ; $41 in ASCII
+|   .b  ''                  ; $27 in ASCII

+Whitespace cannot be used following the sigil, use number literals for those.

+NOTE:   the value of a character literal is based on the encoding of the input
+        file, NOT the encoding of the system, which might not be ASCII!
+(C64) Use number literals when you need to guarantee system-specific character codes like PETSCII

 1.2 Virtual Program-Counter:
 --------------------------------------------------------------------------------
 The virtual program-counter starts at $0000.
 A line that begins with a number